How to check Office 365 service health

 The advisory or incident summary provides the following information:

-The time that the issue was started and the last time that the service health message was updated.
-Throughout the duration of an issue we post frequent messages to let you know the progress that we're making in applying a solution.
+- Last updated - The last time that the service health message was updated.
+We post frequent messages to let you know the progress that we're making in applying a solution.

-Select the Show details link to see more details about the issue, including the history of all messages posted while we work on a solution.
+Select the issue title to see the issue detail page, which shows more information about the issue, including the history of all messages posted while we work on a solution.

 Translate service health details